hualin-ok/hualin-ok.github.io/index.md

 <h2>{{ page.title }}</h2>

 > Welcome to **Hua Lin**'s webpage.
-I am a developmental and family scientist and quantitative research methodologist, serving as a post-doctoral fellow at Oklahoma State University.
+I am a developmental and family scientist and quantitative research methodologist, serving as a post-doctoral fellow in the [Cennter for Immingrant Health and Eduation](https://education.okstate.edu/research/centers/center-immigrant-health-education/) at Oklahoma State University.

 ## Research Interests